Your Personal Injury, Workers' Comp, Disability and Family Law Concerns Put to Rest

 Even a minor accident can cause physical and financial confusion, worries, and setbacks.
 Allow us to help answer your questions and put your concerns to bed, so you can focus on your recovery.
 Why wait any longer to get the answers you need?
 Click here and see how our knowledge, advice, and experience can help you.

 - Page 14

-How are damages determined for serious physical injuries or death in an 18-wheeler or semi-truck accident?
+How common are serious injuries from 18-wheeler or semi-truck accidents in Florida?

 18-wheeler or semi-truck accidents in Florida inherently carry a much greater risk of serious injury or death.
 Sheer size makes these vehicles extremely dangerous.
 They also spend most of their time on the highway or interstate, moving at fast speeds, further raising the severity of any accident.
 Driver fatigue is a chronic problem in the trucking industry where the incentive is high to log as many hours as possible every day.
 An experienced Florida truck accident attorney can properly identify possible acts of negligence and help you secure the maximum benefits for your claim.

 Are witnesses necessary in a Florida 18-wheeler accident case?

 Even though credible witnesses at the scene of a truck accident in Florida help prove fault and negligence, often times there are simply no witnesses to an accident.
 This is why it is important to have an experienced truck accident attorney who can still build a proficient case without eye witness accounts.
 Other facts of a case can solidify your claim for benefits from the at-fault driver including expert testimony, physical evidence, and credibility of the other parties.

 How common are 18-wheeler or semi-truck accident fatalities in Florida?